Tram tourist line “T”

 Passengers can see many buildings important for the history of Warsaw and Poland, as well as the city panorama from two bridges. the Central Railway Station, the Rotunda building, the National Museum, the National Stadium, the Old Town and the The Warsaw Rising Museum are just a few of the places that will be passed by during the journey.

 PL.
 NARUTOWICZA – Grójecka – Al. Jerozolimskie – most Poniatowskiego – al. Zieleniecka – Targowa – Trasa W-Z – Towarowa – Grójecka – PL.
 NARUTOWICZA

-The detailed timetable can be found under timetables.
-The route operates on Saturdays, Sundays to 29 of September.
+The route operates on Saturdays, Sundays from 25 of June to 28 of September.